pydoit/doit/doc/tutorial_1.rst

 .. note::

-   Another option to force the execution of a task after code changes is to use `run``'s command option ``-a/--always-execute``.
+   Another option to force the execution of a task after code changes is to use `run`'s command option :option:`-a`/:option:`--always-execute`.
 That will ignore the **up-to-date** check and always execute tasks.

 Code :download:`dodo.py <tutorial/tuto_1_1.py>`.